mcdanton/restaurant-finder/README.md

 ## Getting Started

 1. Clone Repository from Github
+2. Rename sample.apikeys.properties file to apikeys.properties and put your api keys in it.
-2. Be sure to run on a phone so it can get your real location.
+3. Be sure to run on a phone so it can get your real location.
 If you must use an emulator be sure to enable the location feature.
-3. Run the app and accept location permission prompt.
+4. Run the app and accept location permission prompt.
-4. Find and enjoy some burritos.
+5. Find and enjoy some burritos.

 ## App Architecture